taymourniazi/SHU/Big Data - Distributed Systems/README.md

 ## Acquiring, Manipulating Data in Hadoop, Hive, Pig (Hue) - Wordcount program

 run Hadoop and pass it some parameters that tell it to do the wordcount.
-We will have to type the
-command very precisely.
 The first word is hadoop, to call the hadoop executable.
 The parameters
 that follow in this case are:
 • jar – to tell hadoop to run a jar file
 • the location and filename of the jar file that hadoop should run